-The County also ensures all of the federally required match funds are being provided and in many cases, exceeds the requirement.
+The County ensures all of the federally required match funds are being provided; in many cases, these funds exceed the requirement.
 The HOME Program requires every one dollar in federal funds expended be matched by the County with at least \$.25 in local funds.
-The match required for the HOME Program in Local Fiscal Year 2021 is \$173,244.
-The County will meet this obligation through the allocation of general funds.
-The Emergency Solutions Grant Program
+The match required for the HOME Program in Local Fiscal Year 2022 is \$173,856 and the County will meet this obligation through the allocation of general funds.